Here’s How to Get From Merida to Las Coloradas Pink Lakes (The Best & Worst Ways)

 Merida to Las Coloradas Bus (Public Transport)

-You can take a bus from Merida to Las Coloradas — though you’ll want to stay the night at Hotel Rio Lagartos, the closest hotel to Las Coloradas.
+So while you can take a bus from Merida to Las Coloradas, you’ll probably want to stay the night at Hotel Rio Lagartos, the closest hotel to Las Coloradas Yucatan.

 As there are no direct buses from Merida to Las Coloradas, this route requires two buses and takes about five hours.